-The neighborhood, referred to as Fi-Di for short, has seen dramatic growth over the last decade, swelling from 15,000 to over 56,000 residents.
-The New York Stock Exchange and Federal Reserve Bank remain the centers of daytime activity in the neighborhood, but you’ll find its apartment residents window shopping at the South Street Seaport's outdoor mall, or sipping a frozen daiquiri and singing karaoke on the Water Taxi Beach.
-Numerous well-known food options exist, just a few minutes from your future apartment in nearby Battery Park, but the neighborhood is making a name for itself in fine dining with SHO Shaun Hergatt and more casual fare like Baoguette and BonChon Chicken.
+The neighborhood is all the way at the bottom tip of Manhattan, and it is evenly split between East and West.
+The New York Stock Exchange and Federal Reserve Bank remain the centers of daytime activity in the neighborhood, but you’ll also find its apartment residents window shopping at the South Street Seaport's outdoor mall, or sipping a frozen daiquiri and singing karaoke on Water Taxi Beach.

 |Building Address||# no-fee apts|